suffolklibraries/sljekyll/events-activities/online-and-streamed-events/arts-activities/index.md

 ### [Free National Theatre pieces →](https://www.nationaltheatre.org.uk/nt-at-home)

 Enjoy the National Theatre online, for free, during the lock down.
-A new piece goes up every Thursday:
+A new piece goes up every Thursday.

 ### [Short films about real life Suffolk experiences →](https://redrosechain.com/film-friday/)

 Suffolk’s Red Rose Chain are sharing their work with disadvantaged and disabled young people and adults.
-Quirky short films about real life experiences in Suffolk, a new project is featured every Friday:
+Quirky short films about real life experiences in Suffolk, a new project is featured every Friday.

 ## Let’s get writing